fandm-college/rcs.github.io/access/ood.md

 ![OOD homepage](../images/homepage.png)

-This remainder of this introduction provides a very high level overview of using Open OnDemand.
+The remainder of this introduction provides a very high level overview of how to use Open OnDemand.
 More details can be found by searching on the web or reaching out to us if you have questions.

 ## File Management/Transfer